langhorst/justinlanghorst.com/content/posts/2006/giant-steps-animation.md

   - animation
 ---

-John Coltrane has long been one of my favorite artists.
-Giant Steps was indeed, a successful album and song of Coltrane’s and I was definitely happy to see that someone put this music to [animation](https://www.michalevy.com/animation).
+John Coltrane has long been one of my favorite artists. *Giant Steps* was indeed, a successful album and song of Coltrane's and I was definitely happy to see that someone put this music to [animation](https://www.michalevy.com/animation).

+{{< youtube id="rh6WTAHKYTc" title="Giant Steps" >}}